 Stepping out into the world as a young adult, for really what is the very first time, is scary.
-You are about to begin an exciting journey in a new city, meeting new people, and experiencing new adventures.
+You are about to begin an exciting journey in a new city, meet new people, and experience new adventures.
 Know that every single college freshman, no matter how put together they appear, or how cute their dorm room is, or how outgoing they are, are all scared.

 It’s time to step outside your comfort zone.
 Be bold.
 Be courageous.
 And know your roommates, your suite-mates, your classmates, your floor buddies are all feeling exactly the same way.

 When I first moved to Atlanta more than 20 years ago, I would drive for hours and hours until I got myself lost, on purpose.
 Then, I would try and find my way home.
 Sounds crazy, I know.
 And these were the days before cell phones and GPS.
 Instead, I used an atlas,<cough, cough> street names, landmarks, and an occasional gas station attendant to all help point me in the right direction.

 Sometimes it’s necessary, and even fun, to get lost.
 You’ll stumble upon new places to eat, cool shops, and fun new hangouts.
 So be confident in your ability to get back on the right path.
 Get lost, on purpose, with a friend, and always know home is never far away.